Table of Contents

 Term Business Loans

-Unsecured term loans are given to their applicants as a lump sum and are repaid over a period of time — typically 1 year to 5 years.
+Unsecured term loans are given to applicants as a lump sum and are repaid over a period of time — typically 1 year to 5 years.
 These types of large unsecured loans are best used to pay off significant one-time purchases.

 Short-Term Business Loans

 Short-term unsecured loans usually range from 3-18 months and are repaid in daily or weekly increments.
-Guaranteed short-term loans offer a quick solution to temporary cash flow issues without a long-term commitment.
+Short-term loans offer a quick solution to temporary cash-flow issues.

 Business Line of Credit

-If you’re looking for short- or long-term financing solutions, an unsecured business line of credit provides small businesses with a more flexible funding option.
-For example, when you’re starting a project with open-ended costs, an unsecured line of credit for small businesses can provide breathing room and stability when and where you need it.
+If you’re looking for short- or long-term financing solutions, an unsecured business line of credit is a more flexible funding option ideal for multiple uses.

 Merchant Cash Advances

-While it is a form of unsecured funding, a merchant cash advance (MCA) is an advance, not a loan.
-Unsecured cash advances front your business an agreed-upon lump sum in return for a small percentage of your business’s future revenue.
+While it’s a form of unsecured funding, a merchant cash advance (MCA) is an advance, not a loan.
+You receive an agreed-upon lump sum in return for a percentage of your business’s future revenue.
 Think of MCAs as emergency business loans: You can obtain fast funding for unexpected situations.

-Given 54 percent of businesses were denied the funds they sought in 2017, unsecured loans are an alternative method of financing small businesses should be aware of.
+Enter unsecured loans — an alternative form of financing that small businesses should be aware of.

 How Do Unsecured Business Loans Work?

-Unsecured loans function just like any other loan: you receive cash upfront which is then repaid over an agreed upon term.
+Unsecured loans function like any other loan: You receive cash upfront which is then repaid over a period of time.

-Typically, small business lenders require a form of assurance before approving a loan.
-These are known as “secured” business loans.
-Here lenders use a business’s assets, such as their business equipment and real estate, to protect themselves from defaults.
+Many small business lenders require a form of assurance before approving a loan.
+Indeed, secured business loans are backed by collateral such as business equipment and real estate, to protect lenders from defaults.

-With unsecured business lending, however, you’re not providing a physical or liquid asset to obtain financing.
-Instead, unsecured business finance companies ask that you provide an alternative method of security in order to receive funding, thereby compensating for the risk they’re taking on.
-Fast Capital 360 has many partners who can provide unsecured business funding.
-They work hard to find the best unsecured loans for businesses just like yours.
+With unsecured business lending, you aren’t providing a physical or liquid asset to obtain financing.
+Instead, unsecured business finance companies ask that you provide an alternative method of security to receive the funding.

-The Difference Between Unsecured & Secured Business Loans
+The Difference Between Unsecured and Secured Business Loans

-We now know the difference between unsecured and secured loans comes down to collateral.
-And this difference has a big impact on terms.
+Indeed, the difference between unsecured and secured loans comes down to collateral.
+This difference has a big impact on terms.

 The Role of Collateral in Secured and Unsecured Loans

-Clearly, there are many businesses around the country that have a need for an uncollateralized loan.
-For example, there are thousands of business owners who’ve decided to lease their business assets rather than purchase them outright.
-To secure meaningful funding that will allow them to grow, owners need access to no-collateral small business loans.
-Understanding how to get a small business loan without collateral makes sense for these businesses, as well as new owners, who aren’t in a position to put their possessions on the line.
+Many businesses throughout the U.S. have a need for an uncollateralized loan.
+For instance, many business owners decided to lease their business assets rather than purchase them outright.
+To secure meaningful funding that will allow businesses to expand, owners need access to no-collateral small business loans.

-Why Does an Unsecured Loan Have a Higher Interest Rate Than a Secured Loan?
+Why Do Unsecured Loans Have Higher Interest Rates Than Secured Loans?

-Interest rates on unsecured loans are higher than a secured business loan as unsecured business loan’s lack of collateral pose a greater risk to a lender.
+Interest rates on unsecured loans are often higher than secured business loans because not backing financing with collateral poses a greater risk to lenders.

-While unsecured business loans allow you to avoid the risk of putting valuable personal or business assets on the line in exchange for access to working capital, lenders still do everything they can to reduce their risk.
-Beyond charging higher interest rates, there are a few common tactics these lenders can take.
+While an unsecured business loan allows a borrower to avoid the risk of putting valuable personal or business assets on the line in exchange for working capital, lenders still do everything they can to reduce their risk.
+Besides charging higher interest rates, there are a few common tactics these lenders can take.

-For example, if you were to default on unsecured financing, your lender wouldn’t have collateral to seize as a means of making up their losses.
-Instead, they would recuperate their losses by calling on your personal guarantee or exercising any liens they’ve placed against your business.
+For example, if a borrower were to default on unsecured financing, the lender wouldn’t have collateral to seize as a means of making up the financial loss.
+Instead, the lender would recuperate losses by calling on a borrower’s personal guarantee or exercising any liens placed against the business.

 The Ways Lenders Eliminate Risk

 Personal guarantees enable you to act as a co-signer to your own business.
-While this will allow you to get a guaranteed unsecured loan, if your business were to default and be unable to repay the balance of the loan, you, personally, then become responsible for the remaining balance.
+The stakes can be high for the borrower: If your business defaults on the loan and is unable to repay the balance, you, personally, then become responsible for paying back the financing.

 Unlimited Personal Guarantees

-Beyond what this means for your personal savings accounts and family home, a business failure or payment default could trigger your lender to come after any (or all) personal assets you have.
-This includes your car, life savings, retirement accounts, children’s college savings and—even your spouse’s assets.
-However, the biggest difference is the variable cost of legal fees accrued by the lender to recoup the full cost of the loan, including interest and legal fees.
+Business failure or payment default could trigger your lender to come after any (or all) personal assets you have.
+This includes your car, personal savings, retirement accounts, children’s college savings and your spouse’s assets as well as the interest and variable cost of legal fees accrued by the lender to recoup the full cost of the loan.